-- Each reservoir does need one and only one abstraction\rule\reservoir\n.
-This is outflow from the reservoir to the downstream area. - Abstractions are optional and can be used for any target sub-basin.
-This is thought to be e.g. the water used for power generation, which is often channeled to other sub-basins figure 2.18.3 and 2.18.4 show the Results for Lake 1 (the most downstream lake in the routing-scheme).
+2.18.10 Samples of lake modelling with time variant abstraction rules figure 36 and 37 show the Results for Lake 1 (the most downstream lake in the routing-scheme).
 For comparison, the results of a model run with the conventional simple lake model (lakes will be considered during routing only with no feedback to unsaturated zone, no evaporation and precipitation etc.) are also shown.
 As can be seen, the overall behavior of the graphs are very similar.
 Since the fully integrated lake model additionally takes the precipitation and the evaporation into account, the two graphs differ mainly during times with high precipitation (then, the new lake model may even result in a larger volume than the old one) and during times with high evaporation and without precipitation (then, the new lake model tends to slightly lower volumes).
 The effects are buffered because of the outflow rules, which are linearly interpolated between the sampling points: If the volume is already lower, than the outflow will be smaller, too, so in the next time step the difference in Volume will be smaller (if inputs are identical) than it would be if the outflow would be constant.
 This is a kind of negative feedback.